 Her first multi-year project led to the book called Alegoría de la frontera México-Estados Unidos: Análisis comparativo de dos literaturas colindantes (Eón, México, 2013).
 Her research emphasis the necessity of compares both sides of the border since a literary perspective to evidence the difference and similitude between communities that share the Mexico-US border.

 Her second multi-year project led to the book called Cultura e identidad en la región fronteriza México-Estados Unidos: Inmediaciones entre la comunidad mexicoamericana y la comunidad fronteriza (Eón, México, 2013).
 Her thesis is that the establishment of cultural border communities implies a social and geopolitical transformation of the Mexico-US border, product of the political agency of the migrants as political subjects.

 Her third multi-year project led to the unpublished research called Epistemología de la frontera.
 Modelos de sociedad y políticas públicas.
 This research reaffirm the necessity to rethink the concept of geopolitical border, specially the Mexico-US border, in the global and democratic theory, that in most cases is incompatible to the reality so its necessary to establish particular social models & public policies that benefits migrant communities.

-In addition of her philosophy teaching responsibilities at the Autonomous University of Mexico City (UACM), Rodriguez also coordinate the research group for Border Studies.
+In addition of her philosophy teaching responsibilities at the Autonomous University of Mexico City (UACM), Rodriguez also founded the research group for Border Studies.
 She obtained her PhD in Literary Theory and Comparative Literature from the Autonomous University of Barcelona (UAB) and is member of the National System of Researchers (SNI-CONACYT).